RussCoder/djvujs/library/README.md

 This file contains some information about the inner structure of the project and about how to use the library.
 It may be useful for you, if you want to play with code or contribute to the project.

-It's implied that you have run `npm install` and all dependencies are installed correctly.
+It's implied that you have run `pnpm install` and all dependencies are installed correctly.

 ## Documentation